Alessandro Mancini

 Alessandro Mancini (born 4 October 1975) is a Sammarinese politician, who served as Captain Regent of San Marino, for a term of six-months, with Grazia Zafferani, from 1 April to 1 October 2020.
-Mancini additionally served for the six-months term as Captain Regent from 1 April until 1 October 2007, with Alessandro Rossi.
+Mancini additionally served for the six-month term as Captain Regent from 1 April until 1 October 2007, with Alessandro Rossi.

 Mancini is a member of the Party of Socialists and Democrats.